PacktPublishing/Managing-Data-as-a-Product/Chapter03/OUTLINE.md

 # 03: Data product-centered architectures

 ## Description
-In this chapter will analyze the principles that underpin a data product-centered architecture and its main components.
+In this chapter, we will analyze the principles underpinning a data product-centered architecture and its main components.
-Recognizing that a data management solution is a complex socio-technological system, we'll seamlessly blend our analysis of organizational architecture with that of technological architecture.
+Recognizing that a data management solution is a complex socio-technological system, we'll seamlessly blend our organizational and technological architecture analysis.
+We will use the Viable System Model as our reference framework for this analysis, first examining the operational capabilities that a data management function, focused on managing data as a product, must possess.
+We will then look at the management capabilities necessary to oversee operational activities and align them with the data strategy and, more broadly, with the overall business strategy of the organization.
-Finally, we'll showcase alternative approaches to modern data management and examine how they architecturally align with the data-centric product management approach.
+Finally, we will explore some other modern approaches to data management and compare them with the data-as-product paradigm to understand common elements and key differences.

 ## Chapter Headings
 * **Designing a data product-centric architecture**